 Pål Eide was a front cover artist in Fanfare Magazine’s 2017 July/August Issue

-Eide’s recital in the prestigeous concert series at Louisiana Museum of Modern Art was a great success and was directly transmitted by Denmark’s national radio as a P2 concert.
+Eide’s recital in the prestigeous concert series at Louisiana Museum of Modern Art was directly transmitted by Denmark’s national radio as a P2 concert.
 You can listen to the transmission in the Media/Audio area using the player on DR’s Website.

-Eide has just played a memorable recital at Edvard Grieg Museum Troldhaugen, Norway.
-“To play on Grieg’s own piano in his living room was a unique experience for me, and I felt in deep contact with Grieg’s old Steinway Grand Piano from 1892”, Pål Eide says.
+Early in 2018 Eide played a memorable recital at Edvard Grieg Museum Troldhaugen, Norway.
+“For the first time I played on Grieg’s own piano in his living room, and this was a unique experience for me; I felt in deep contact with Grieg’s old Steinway Grand Piano from 1892”, Pål Eide says.

 “Eide is a highly intelligent pianist… tremendous, clear in terms of line yet hugely exciting.”
 International Piano